jean-tu/Security-Fundamentals/Example-Interview-Questions.md

 * How do you build a tool to protect the entire Apple infra?
 * How do you harden a system?
 * How to you elevate permissions?
+* What is IP & MAC Address?
+	* IP Address (Internet Protocol Address) - used to uniquely identify computer/device on a network
+	* MAC Address (Media Access Control Address) - used to uniquely identify network interfaces for communication on the physical layer of the network
+* Describe the 2 different types of honeypots
+	* Research honeypot - used by educational institutions and organizations to research motives and tactics of black hat hackers
+	* Production honeypot - used by companies to capture real information for the administrator to access vulnerabilities.
+They're generally placed within the network to deter hackers from infiltrating the "real" stuff.

 ## Databases